nickxscott/GetBinary/README.md

-# What's My Race Pace
+# Get Binary
 Web application to convert base 10 integers to base 2 integers.
 Deployed app using Heroku.
-View the app here: https://my-race-pace.herokuapp.com/
+View the app here: